NikoSokratous/DemocratizeHfund/README.md

   <p>&nbsp;</p>

-<i>A User can create votes for investment proposul to the community by a drop down menu.
-To create a proposul you have to write the reasoning behind that desisgion, know the address of the Token you want the comunity to invest in and also indikated the amount.
-Those information will be later use to make the trade automaticly if the proposul pass. </i>
+<i>A User can create votes for investment proposal to the community by a drop-down menu.
+To create a proposal, you must write the reasoning behind that decision, know the address of the Token you want the community to invest in and indicated the amount.
+That information will be later used to make the trade automatically if the proposal pass. </i>

 <img src="https://user-images.githubusercontent.com/97196020/148574856-004e23fe-3710-416e-b874-9937b2e3fd90.png" width="600" >

-<i>Every proposul have a 24 hour time limit.
-If 65% of the comunity vote "yes" then the proposul pass and the trade executed automaticly.
-In the time of the voting withdraws from the fund freeze and automaticly open when the voting ends.</i>
+<i>Every proposal has a 24-hour time limit.
+If 65% of the community vote "yes" then the proposal pass, and the trade executed automatically.
+In the time of the voting withdraws from the fund freeze and automatically open when the voting ends.  </i>

     votingStart[postCount] = votingStart[postCount] + block.timestamp;

- <i> To be able to create a vote or vote on an investment proposul, first you have to had deposit money in the fund. </i>
+ <i> To be able to create a vote or vote on an investment proposal, first you must have deposit money in the fund. </i>

     require(etherBalanceOf[msg.sender]>0, 'Error, no previous deposit');

-  <i>Also every user can only vote ones and his vote is worth as much as the money that it has in the fund. </i>
+  <i>Also, every user can only vote ones and his vote is worth as much as the money that it has in the fund. </i>

     require(etherBalanceOf[msg.sender]>0, 'Error, no previous deposit');
     require(pinakas[msg.sender][_id]==false, 'Error, user already vote');